-The Film Production & Audiovisual Services segment, through its subsidiaries MELS and Mels Dubbing Inc., provides soundstage and equipment rental, dubbing as well as postproduction, visual effects and distribution services.
+The Film Production & Audiovisual Services segment, through its subsidiaries MELS and Mels Dubbing Inc., provides soundstage, mobile unit and production equipment rental services, as well as dubbing, postproduction, visual effects and distribution services.

 The following table provides information on revenues for each of the Corporation's business sectors.